 Pennsylvania Online Poker

 Pennsylvania legalized online poker in 2017 as a part of a large gambling overhaul bill dealing with online gambling and lottery games, sports betting and more.
-The PA Gaming Control Board is still drawing up regulations and reviewing licensing requests, but all indications are that online poker will launch within months.
+The first PA poker sites launched in November 2019:

 Like New Jersey, Pennsylvania issues online gaming licenses to land-based operators who are permitted to partner with third-party gaming software providers.
 Pennsylvania gaming law also allows other “qualified gaming entities” to apply for any leftover licenses not claimed by local casinos.
 Therefore, we expect to see some out-of-state applicants apply for online gambling and poker licenses.